 This is regardless of whether the title is held individually or by both spouses (Minnesota Statutes, Chapter 518.003, Subdivision 3b).
 In fact, all property is presumed to be marital property in a divorce.
 Therefore, Minnesota law dictates that you have to prove that an asset is not marital property.

-MYTH #2: Each marital asset is always divided in half during a divorce.
+MYTH #2: Each asset is always divided in half during a divorce

-Marital property division in a divorce typically happens in stages.
-First, an inventory is taken of all the marital property.
-Once all marital property has been identified, each asset gets valued.
-(For example, with real estate, this may mean hiring a third party to appraise the value of a home.)
-After each martial asset has been assigned a monetary value (agreed on by both parties), the parties divide the marital property so that each ends up with a similar total value.
+For example, with real estate, this may mean hiring a third party to appraise the value the home.
+After each martial asset has a monetary value, the parties divide the marital property so that each ends up with a similar total value.
 This ends up being half usually, but not always.

-For instance, if there is only one vehicle in the marriage, the party that needs the vehicle the most may be awarded the vehicle.
-However, the other party is compensated by being awarded some other marital asset that is equal to the value of his/her share of the vehicle.
-Although when it comes to marital property such as, a retirement account, the couple may decide to split the value of the retirement account.
-In this case, your divorce or family law attorney can draft a QDRO (Qualified Domestic Relations Order) with the divorce decree.
+Also, if there is only one vehicle in the marriage, the party that needs the vehicle may receive it.
+However, the other party is compensated by being awarded some other marital asset that is equal to the value of his or her share of the vehicle.